yash2001cp/leaflet/README.md

 If you are a Windows platform, you would activate the virtualenv like this:

 ```
 % .venv\Scripts\activate.bat
 ```

-### Using Shipment CLI
+### Using ML CLI
-Shipment provides with a CLI, providing server,shell and more to come commands
+ML provides with a CLI, providing server,shell and more to come commands

 Run these commands before we start
 ```